ministryofjustice/vis-prototype/source/special-measures.md

 When you go to the police

 * you should be able to ask to give evidence in a private room if you find it embarrassing
-* you can ask for a [Needs Assessment](glossary.html#needs-assessment) to make sure you get special help on further visits.
+* you can ask for a [Needs Assessment](/glossary.html#needs-assessment) to make sure you get special help on further visits.

-When the case goes to court the <a href="organisations#wcu">Witness Care Unit</a> will decide whether you need
+When the case goes to court the [Witness Care Unit](/organisations.html#wcu) will decide whether you need

 *  screens in court so that you cannot see the suspect or their family
 *  to use a video link from a different room in the court building into the courtroom